sanderland/katrain/README.md

 This section describes the available AIs, with strength based on their current OGS rankings using the default settings.

-In the 'AI settings', settings with calibration are at the top and have a lighter color, changing these will show an estimate of rank.
+In the 'AI settings', settings which have been tested and calibrated are at the top and have a lighter color, changing these will show an estimate of rank.
-This estimate is reasonably accurate as long as you have not changed the other settings.
+This estimate should be reasonably accurate as long as you have not changed the other settings.

 * Recommended options for serious play include:
     * **[9p+]** **KataGo** is full KataGo, above professional level.
 The analysis and feedback given is always based on this full strength KataGo AI.
     * **[15k - 3d]** **Calibrated Rank Bot** was calibrated on various bots (e.g. GnuGo and Pachi at different strength settings) to play a balanced game from the opening to the endgame without making serious (DDK) blunders.
 Further discussion can be found [here](https://github.com/sanderland/katrain/issues/44) and [here](https://github.com/sanderland/katrain/issues/74).
-    * **[~5k]**  **ScoreLoss** is KataGo analyzing as usual, but choosing from potential moves depending on the expected score loss, leading to a varied style with mostly small mistakes.
+    * **[8k - 4d+]**  **ScoreLoss** is KataGo analyzing as usual, but
+      choosing from potential moves depending on the expected score loss, leading to a varied style with mostly small mistakes.
     * **[~5d]** **Policy** uses the top move from the policy network (it's 'shape sense' without reading).
     * **[12k - 2d]** **Policy Weighted** picks a random move weighted by the policy, leading to a varied style with mostly small mistakes, and occasional blunders due to a lack of reading.